apiato/documentation/docs/contribution-guide.md

 1 - Go to [releases](https://github.com/apiato/apiato/releases) and create a new one from the master branch.
 2 - Make sure you write a complete Changelog, in the release description.
-3 - If you updated the documentation and you should! then visit the [documentation](https://github.com/apiato/documentation) repository and merge the PR into master.
+3 - If you updated the documentation, and you should! then visit the [documentation](https://github.com/apiato/documentation) repository and merge the PR into master.

 #### Major Release

 Master is the branch that contains all the new changes.
 So we need to create a new branch from master then make a release from that new branch.

 1 - From master, checkout a new branch named as the version number you want to release.
-(Example `8.1`).
+(Example `10.0`).
 2 - Go to [releases](https://github.com/apiato/apiato/releases) and create a new one from the branch created in the step above.
-(Example `8.1`).
+(Example `10.1`).
 3 - Make sure you write a complete Changelog, in the release description.
-4 - Change the [default branch](https://github.com/apiato/apiato/settings/branches) on github to that new branch.
+4 - Change the [default branch](https://github.com/apiato/apiato/settings/branches) on GitHub to that new branch.
-5 - If you updated the documentation and you should! then visit the [documentation](https://github.com/apiato/documentation) repository and merge the PR into master.
+5 - If you updated the documentation, and you should! then visit the [documentation](https://github.com/apiato/documentation) repository and merge the PR into master.